The Best Double Sided Carpet Tape for Keeping Rugs from Sliding on Resin Decks

 1. Surface Preparation

-Adhesive’s greatest enemy is dust.
-Resin decks often accumulate a fine layer of pollen or "chalking" from UV exposure.
-Scrub the area with a mild soap and water, then—crucially—let it dry completely.
+Proper surface preparation is essential for tape adhesion, and adhesive's greatest enemy is dust.
+Resin decks often accumulate a fine layer of pollen or "chalking" from UV exposure, and a smooth surface still needs to be fully cleaned first.
+Scrub the area with a mild soap and water, then—crucially—let it dry completely so clean, dry boards improve bond strength.
 Any trapped moisture under the tape can turn to steam in the sun, which might cause bubbling.

 2. Strategic Placement

 You don't need to cover the entire back of the carpet tile.
-For outdoor resin decks, focus on the perimeter and corners.
+For outdoor resin decks, focus on the perimeter and corners, and apply [double sided carpet tape] in strips rather than one continuous piece to help when securing outdoor rugs and stop outdoor rugs from curling at the edges.
 Using 4-inch or 2-inch strips at the corners of your rug or at the intersections of your carpet tiles creates a "lattice" of support that allows the deck to breathe while keeping the tiles locked in place.
+In windy spots, pairing the tape with weights can reduce corner lifting and help prevent slip.

 3. The "Pressure" in Pressure-Sensitive